Safe and Efficient Disposal

 • Our Welcome ethanol plant was one of the industry’s first operators to achieve “zero discharge” of wastewater by recovering and recycling process water and stormwater.

-• Process water and stormwater are treated as necessary before discharging and reusing.
+• Process water and stormwater are treated as necessary before discharging or reusing.
 Our wastewater treatment plants are generally comparable to and as effective as those operated by most cities.